databricks-apps

 • Smoke tests (AppKit only): ALWAYS update tests/smoke.spec.ts selectors BEFORE running validation.
 Default template checks for "Minimal Databricks App" heading and "hello world" text — these WILL fail in your custom app.
 See testing guide.

-• Authentication: covered by parent databricks skill.
+• Authentication: covered by parent databricks-core skill.

 Project Structure (after databricks apps init --features analytics)